Walter Nugent1

 Gilbert Charles Nugent, 12th Earl of Westmeath was born on 9 May 1880.1 He was the son of William St. George Nugent, 10th Earl of Westmeath and Emily Margaret Blake.1 He married Doris Imlach, daughter of Charles Imlach, on 20 November 1915.1 He died on 20 November 1971 at age 91.1

-He fought in the First World War, and was mentioned in despatches and was wounded twice.1 He gained the rank of Major in the service of the Royal Artillery.1 He succeeded to the title of 12th Earl of Westmeath [I., 1621] on 12 December 1933.1 He succeeded to the title of 17th Baron Delvin [I., 1451] on 12 December 1933.1
+He fought in the First World War, and was mentioned in despatches and was wounded twice.1 He gained the rank of Major in the Royal Artillery.1 He succeeded as the 12th Earl of Westmeath [I., 1621] on 12 December 1933.1 He succeeded as the 17th Baron Delvin [I., 1451] on 12 December 1933.1

 Children of Gilbert Charles Nugent, 12th Earl of Westmeath and Doris Imlach